HealthBioscienceIDEAS/Medical-Image-Registration-Short-Course/_setting_up/README.md

    ```
 1. In RStudio, open the medical imaging regsitration course repository by going to
 File->Open Project and then selecting the path where you cloned the repository.
+You may need to click on the R project file that is located in the repository directory.
 1. Run the following command to start sandpaper:
    ```r
    sandpaper::build_lesson()